artontray/screenshot-backend/README.md

 ![Features](media/readme-files/features11.png)

-This Fields cannot be empty, otherwise a new screenshot cannot be added to the database.
-(Filed required and is a Foreign Key from Private screenshot Model).
+To add a new screenshot to the database, the "Field" that serves as a Foreign Key from the Private Screenshot Model must not be left empty, as it is a required field.

 ![Features](media/readme-files/features14.png)

-So for that, I also check that when is about deleting a category always at least one category is left.
+In order to ensure that there is always at least one category remaining, I verify that when a category is being deleted, there must always be at least one category remaining.

 ![Features](media/readme-files/features3.png)

-If user try to delete the last category, it will see the following message :
+If user try to delete the last category, it will show up the following message :

 ![Features](media/readme-files/features12.png)